Keeping Children Safe

 e-Safety

-We are using the internet increasingly more everyday.
+Everyone is using the internet increasingly more everyday.
 We use the internet at home, school, on our mobile phones, and also when gaming.
-With the internet being used so much it is even more important that we know how to be safe online.
+With the internet being used so much it is even more important that we know how to keep our children safe online.

-Below are the Golden Rules that are important to follow:
+Below are the some "GOLDen" Rules that are important to follow when your children are using the internet:

 Golden Rules

-Below are some websites that give you some information on how you can be safer online.
+Below are some websites that give you further information on how you can be safer online.

 The magazine brings together experts from around the world to give parents the latest advice on digital issues, such as online reputation, location services, sexting, cyberbullying and illegal content.
 Parents, teenagers and grandparents also share their personal experiences and a series of ‘How to...’ tutorials guide parents through the safety and privacy controls on Facebook, Google, Microsoft and Vodafone.